ghackenberg/lightweight-cpp-plugin-framework/README.md

 This framework provides a simple yet powerful architecture for building modular C++ applications.
 It allows developers to extend an application's functionality by simply adding new plugins to a designated folder, without needing to recompile the core application.

+### Developer Tutorials

+This project includes step-by-step tutorials to help you get started with the framework.

+*   **[00 - Getting Started](./Tutorials/00_Getting_Started/README.md)**: This guide walks you through cloning the repository, setting up the development environment on Windows with Visual Studio 2026, and building and running the project for the first time.
+It covers the automatic dependency installation via vcpkg and how to launch the main application.

+*   **[01 - Develop Your First Plugin](./Tutorials/01_Develop_Your_First_Plugin/README.md)**: Learn how to create a new plugin from scratch.
+This tutorial demonstrates how to build a `MultiplierService` that implements an existing abstract service, configure its build system with CMake, create its manifest file, and integrate it into the main application.

 ### Project Dependencies

 Dependency and build management: